 500 mg daily

 - Helps increase the activity of the parasympathetic nervous system, thus reducing the stress response and promoting feelings of calm and focus

 One aspect of CCDs and long COVID possibly resulting from mitochondrial dysfunction is called “centralization,” referred to as nociplastic pain.
 This condition disrupts nerve signals, resulting in systemic pain, sensitivity to light and sounds, and low mood.
 The following protocol has been beneficial in helping with nociplastic pain and its associated symptoms.

-400 mg three times per day
+600 mg twice per day

 - Shown to reduce symptoms of pain associated with centralization